pheasant hunters

 NE Colorado (Yuma, Phillips, Sedgwick, Logan, Washington, Morgan and SE Weld Counties)

-CPW receives several reports from landowners during wheat harvest, and the overwhelming reports from landowners in July were observations of few or no broods during wheat harvest.
+CPW receives several reports from landowners during wheat harvest, and the overwhelming reports from landowners in July were a moderate number of observations of good numbers of broods during wheat harvest.
 This trend has changed a bit as we entered the autumn period, with increased observations of pheasants in October.
-As the fall has progressed, it seems that pheasants are spotty, but better in 2024.
-As we move into future seasons, 2024 should go down as an important step in rebuilding the population.
+As the fall has progressed, it seems that pheasants are spotty, but better in 2025.
+As we move into future seasons, 2025 should go down as an important step in rebuilding the population.

 It is important to note that total CRP acres have greatly declined across the core pheasant range.
 While some new fields have been established, the relatively low numbers of new fields versus the loss of thousands of acres significantly tilt in the direction of lost acres.

 Hunters Note: WIA sprinkler corners are closed to WIA hunting when the landowner is harvesting the associated crop.
-Harvest is ongoing and with dry weather will progress greatly in the next couple of weeks.
+Harvest is just getting going and with dry weather will progress greatly in the next couple of weeks.
 This closure is in effect to allow harvesters to work efficiently, and to minimize safety concerns for hunters and harvesters.
 Corners are posted with closure signs in addition to WIA boundary signs.
-As of October 28, 2024, corn harvest is estimated to be 95% completed on average, although there are still significant number of fields still unpicked, especially in Sedgwick County.
+As of October 23, 2025, irrigated corn harvest is estimated to be 5% completed on average, although a lot could change in the next couple of weeks.
+Most non-irrigated fall crops also remain standing at this point, the result of an unusually wet August and September and a very late killing frost.

 South Platte River (eastern Morgan, Washington, Logan, Sedgwick)